 In addition, the QU PA Program has many cross-curricular strengths including an award-winning community service program, many leadership opportunities, and a commitment to diversity, equity and inclusion.
 For example:

 The Quinnipiac University PA Program has received awards from the National Kidney Foundation, the American Lung Association.

 The Connecticut Urban Service Track was awarded the 2018 Partnership Award for its community service partnership with the QU PA Program.

 The program has integrated essential learning experiences such as “TED Talks”, book clubs, guest lecturers and presentations to promote awareness, acceptance and accountability in creating a diverse, inclusive, equitable and just community.

 In 2022, the QU PA Program developed a first-of-its-kind podcast, “Short White Coat Syndrome: A PA Student Podcast” to highlight PA student experiences and important topics in PA education and the PA career.

 Another unique aspect of our program is the national-involvement of Quinnipiac University PA faculty.
 Many of the program faculty members are involved in state and/or national leadership positions, including members who have served nationally with the AAPA and PAEA.
-William Kohlhepp, a current faculty member and the former Dean of Health Sciences at Quinnipiac University, won the 2020 National PAEA Lifetime Achievement Award which recognizes and honors an individual who has made extraordinary contributions to PA education over a sustained period of time in the areas of distinguished service, innovative efforts, leadership, mentoring and advocacy.
+William Kohlhepp, Professor Emeritus of the QU PA Program and the former Dean of Health Sciences at Quinnipiac University, won the 2020 National PAEA Lifetime Achievement Award which recognizes and honors an individual who has made extraordinary contributions to PA education over a sustained period of time in the areas of distinguished service, innovative efforts, leadership, mentoring and advocacy.